wp-plugins/app-store-assistant/readme.txt

 	* Shadows
 	* Gradients etc.
 * Fixed issue with jQuery conflict on Admin pages
-* Removed dependancy on specific version of jQuery
+* Removed dependency on specific version of jQuery
 * Fixed issue with DMG affiliate code
 * Removed legacy code
 * Optimized some code